The after-Thanksgiving turkey sandwich is an American institution, but might I be so bold as to suggest a change up this year?

 It involves a chopped, savory, slightly sweet turkey with a spicy sriracha mayo and lots of pickled spicy veggies.

-It’ll have you questioning your turkey sandwich roots!
+This Turkey Banh Mi will have you questioning your turkey sandwich roots!

 1) Shred all the crunchy veggies (carrots, peppers, cucumber, and pepper) and toss with rice wine vinegar and a pinch of salt.
 Let sit for 10 minutes.